 3. Pat yourself on the back for your self-reliance.

 The jar.
 I prefer to use a shallow jar for this, preferably with a wide mouth.
 Because I apply this deodorant with my fingers, I need to easily retrieve it from the container.

 The cornstarch.
 I have seen recipes that call for arrowroot powder instead of cornstarch, but I don’t have any of this on hand.
 At least, I don’t think I do.
 (The lesson: Label your jars from the bulk aisles!)

 The coconut oil.
 I used two tablespoons.
 You can actually make this deodorant without the coconut oil, but I like the easy-to-apply cream that coconut oil renders.
 Adjust the amount of coconut oil you add to the dry ingredients until you have a consistency you like.
 I prefer mine very thick and creamy, not runny.

 The essential oil.
 Apparently essential oils have antibacterial properties.
 Although I can’t find a reliable source to back up this claim, even if the essential oil does nothing to fight odor, it does make the deodorant smell nice.
 I have also used lavender oil and peppermint oil.
 I have also made deodorant without using any essential oil—it works well either way.
 For this batch, I used lemon (it’s what I had).

 Warning.
 This deodorant may sting a little on freshly shaved underarms.
 I think that goes for many commercial deodorants too though.
 You may want to wait a little while before applying.

-Update 01/18/20: Occasionally, someone will tell me the baking soda in this deodorant stings (whether they have shaved recently or not).
+Update 01/18/20: Occasionally, someone will tell me the baking soda in this deodorant stings whether they have shaved recently or not.
 Stop using this if it stings.
 Several people have told me they use arrowroot powder instead of baking soda and that it works quite well but I haven’t tried it.

 The application.
 Dip a finger in the jar, pull out a pea-size amount of deodorant and apply.
 You need only a very small amount.